-- Cholangiocarcinoma (bile duct cancer) that has metastasized (spread to other parts of the body) or is locally advanced and cannot be treated by surgery.
-It is used in adults who have been treated for disease that has a FGFR2 gene fusion or other change in the structure of the FGFR2 gene.
+- Cholangiocarcinoma (bile duct cancer) that has spread or cannot be removed by surgery.
+It is used in patients whose cancer has already been treated and has an FGFR2 gene fusion or other change in the structure of the FGFR2 gene.¹

 Pemigatinib is also being studied in the treatment of other types of cancer.